zaborowska/documentation/Geant_in_FCCSW.md

 ### 3.1.
 Properties

-Gean4Simulation has two properties:
+Geant4Simulation has two properties:

     simtype
     smearingtoolname

-Propery simtype describes which simulation type the user wants to perform: "fast" or "full".
+Property simtype describes which simulation type the user wants to perform: "fast" or "full".
 The default is "full".
-Propery smearingtoolname is valid only for fast simulation.
+Property smearingtoolname is valid only for fast simulation.
 It is a name of a class derived from ISmearingTool (GeantSim/GeantComponents/GeantComponents/ISmearingTool.h).
 It describes how the momentum/energy is smeared.

 ### 3.2.
 Geometry